allen/imageuploadfield/README.txt

 Version: 1.0
 Author: Alistair Kearney
 Build Date: 2010-07-12
-Requirements: Symphony 2.0.7 or greater
+Requirements: Symphony 2.0.7 or greater, JIT Image Manipulation extension

+This field is for specifically uploading image files (PNG, GIF and JPEG).
+It has additional controls to limit file size, width and height.
+Also, it can resize incoming images to have a maximum long edge by resizing accordingly.

 [Origin]

 	Based on "Unique File Upload" field by Michael Eichelsdoerfer, which is a variation of the 'Hashed Upload Field' extension by Rowan Lewis.

 [Installation]